How to Recognize Head Lice

 What are head lice?

-When a lice infestation is suspected, it is important to understand how to recognize lice.
 Head lice are tiny, wingless insects that live on the human scalp.
 They are about as big as sesame seeds.
 Head lice sustain themselves by sucking blood—just as mosquitoes do.
 However, unlike mosquitoes, lice cannot fly or jump from one person to another; they can only crawl.
 Children often get head lice from head-to-head contact with other children, but may also get them by sharing personal items such as hats, combs, or headbands.

 What are lice eggs and nits?